0 Recently Viewed Program(s)

-Sexual assault is one of the most underreported crimes in Canada and research suggests this is due to the shame, guilt and stigma many survivors feel due to myths and misconceptions in our society.
-We want our campus community to have resources available for survivors to assist them in their recovery from incidents of sexual violence and/or gender-based violence.
-We also want our campus community to know how to compassionately respond to someone who discloses sexual violence and/or gender-based violence.
+We want our campus community to have resources available for survivors of all genders, identities and backgrounds to assist them in their recovery from incidents of sexual violence and gender-based violence.
+We also want our community to know how to respond compassionately to someone who discloses sexual violence and gender-based violence.

 Sexual Violence Program Coordinator and Educator